Trump urges Minnesota to allow ICE operations after fatal Minneapolis shooting

 Tensions have escalated in Minnesota amid the Trump administration's immigration crackdown, following allegations of large-scale fraud linked to publicly subsidized day care centers.
 State and local officials have denied the claims.

-The situation further deteriorated after the ICE-related operation resulted in the fatal shooting of an American citizen.
+The situation deteriorated after an ICE-related operation resulted in the fatal shooting of an American woman in Minneapolis.

-Earlier this week, Trump defended aggressive enforcement tactics by immigration agents, acknowledging that officers can be excessively forceful but arguing such measures are justified due to the risks involved.
+Earlier this week, Trump defended aggressive enforcement tactics by immigration agents, acknowledging that officers can be excessively forceful but arguing the measures are justified due to the risks involved.